Idioticweeb12/E-Commerce-Website/README.md

 # E-Commerce-Website
-This is just a basic Creation of a E-Commerce website which shows the front end of website using HTML and CSS.
-Put all the html files CSS files in one folder and also extract the img folder in the same folder where the html files are there.
-THANKS FOR VISITING
+A simple front-end e-commerce website built using HTML, CSS, and JavaScript.
+This project demonstrates the layout and design of an online store, including pages for products, cart, blog, shop, and contact information.
+All HTML, CSS, and image assets are organized for easy setup just extract the img folder and keep it in the same directory as the HTML files.